xKiisa/LyxBot/README.md

 # LyxBot
- Small Discord Bot made in C# which is based off of my Python Bot for learning purposes
+ Small Discord Bot made in C# using DSharpPlus.
+Based off of my Python Bot for learning purposes and will be expanded upon.